Washington City Church of the Brethren “laid down” the Brethren Nutrition Program on September 29th, 2017. BNP is no longer in operation.

 Minister, Washington City Church of the Brethren

-The Brethren Nutrition Program exists to serve hungry neighbors on Capitol Hill, providing healthy and wholesome lunches to those in need.
+The Brethren Nutrition Program existed for 37 years, to serve hungry neighbors on Capitol Hill, providing healthy and wholesome lunches to those in need.

-With its open door policy, the Soup Kitchen welcomes everyone to join in the meals – there are no eligibility requirements.
-Many of the guests are unemployed and homeless; others are employed, but reside in shelters while they search for permanent, affordable housing.
-A meal at the Soup Kitchen has also become one way that a number of guests are able to stretch severely limited incomes.
+With its open door policy, the Soup Kitchen welcomed everyone to join in the meals – there were no eligibility requirements.
+Many of the guests were unemployed and homeless; others were employed, but resided in shelters while they searched for permanent, affordable housing.
+A meal at the Soup Kitchen also became one way that a number of guests were able to stretch severely limited incomes.